 With a family pedigree of farming, the Sullivan’s have always paid careful attention to their vines – dry farming and also managing their vineyards in-house rather than hiring an outside vineyard management company.

-For a small winery (about 5000 cases) they offer a wide selection of wines – including several whites (although the focus of their production is on Bordeaux style red varietals).
-Sullivan Vineyards also holds back a certain amount of older vintages; these library wines are selectively available.
+For a small winery (about 5000 cases) they offer a wide selection of wines – including several whites (although the focus of their production is on Bordeaux style red varieties).
+Sullivan Vineyards also holds back a certain number of older vintages; these library wines are selectively available.

 The 2014 Sullivan Estate Cabernet Sauvignon shows a bouquet of great depth with notes of blackberry, dust, cedar box and cigar smoke.
 Keeps evolving wonderfully in the glass as it opens.
 A lovely entry that is immediately supple on the palate – layered in flavor but delicate in structure – finishes smoothly with polished slightly chalky tannins.

-Sullivan produces several wines under the Jame O’Neil label including a Merlot and a Cabernet Sauvignon.
+Sullivan produces several wines under the James O’Neil label including a Merlot (which grows particularly well on their property) and a Cabernet Sauvignon.

 The Sullivan flagship wine is their “James O’Neil” Sullivan Estate Cabernet Sauvignon.
 The 2013 vintage smells elegant and seductive at the same time; this is a bouquet that keeps evolving wonderfully given time with an intriguing depth of aroma.
 Shows dark fruit including plum and blackberry complemented nicely initially with more subtle aromas of vanilla and espresso and as it breathes milk chocolate.
-Supple upon the entry and throughout the palate, the wine has a seamless quality in it’s youth.
+Supple upon the entry and throughout the palate, the wine has a seamless quality in its youth.
 The polished and well-integrated tannins feel good in the mouth – somewhat dusty, or chalky they linger softly but with great length on the finish.
-This wine has good acidity – and is somewhat savory on the palate with just a hint of smoke that lingers.
-One of the more intriguing Cabernet Sauvignon wines we have tried from Napa this year (2018).
+This wine has good acidity and is somewhat savory on the palate with just a hint of lingering tobacco smoke.
+This is one of the more intriguing Cabernet Sauvignon wines we have tried from Napa this year (2018).

-Over the decades, Sullivan has won numerous awards for the quality of their wines.
-In the early 90’s was voted as one of the top wineries in the world by The Wine Spectator and recently listed among James Suckling’s Top 100 Red Wines.
+Over the decades, Sullivan has won numerous awards for the quality of their wines and in the early 1990s was voted as one of the top wineries in the world by The Wine Spectator.
+More recently they were listed among James Suckling’s Top 100 Red Wines.